Wondering what modern website design means for your coaching website?

 4. Modern sites have big images

-There’s the concept of a hero image – a big image that spans the entire site and often fills up most of the screen.
+There’s the concept of a “hero image” which is simply big image that fills the screen.

 She’s a life and career coach for creative people.

-A modern coaching website, especially if you’re blogging, has just got to integrate with various social websites like Facebook and Twitter.
+A modern coaching website, especially if you’re blogging, has just got to integrate with the top social sites like Facebook and Twitter.

-Building a network or tribe of people who like what you publish is such an amazing way to reach people, stay connected, offer your coaching, and secure new clients.
+Building a network or tribe of people who like what you publish is such an amazing way to attract people, stay connected, and secure new clients.

 The above functionality is provided by the Monarch plugin from Elegant Themes – one of the WordPress theme companies I like.